Many businesses are larger, some have more customers, but few touch as many lives as we do.

 We manage three major conservation programs in partnership with the National Fish and Wildlife Foundation to address our top stewardship challenge of conserving and protecting wildlife and habitat native to the Southeast:

-The Southern Company system has invested $18.2 million from 2013 to 2018 to fund imperiled longleaf pine restoration, bird conservation and community-based wetland restoration.
+We have invested $18.2 million from 2003 to 2018 to fund imperiled longleaf pine restoration, bird conservation and community-based wetland restoration in support of these three programs.
 Nearly $13 million of this investment - when combined with partner and grantee-matching contributions - has already resulted in an on-the-ground conservation impact of nearly $114 million, which has translated to more than 1.5 million acres of critical habitat restored and enhanced.